-We use the Oxford reading tree scheme, which offers pupils a fantastic start to reading.
+We continue to use many books from the Oxford reading tree scheme, which pupils enjoy as they start to read.
 This scheme aims to:

 Teach - using systematic phonics

 Practise - with more decodable readers than any other reading programme

 Offer richer reading - through a huge selection of stories with children's best-loved characters

 Bridge the gap - with support for the transition from phonics into richer reading

 Support parents - with detailed inside cover notes in every title

 As pupils develop their skills our scheme moves through levels, offering a wider range of fiction and non-fiction texts, including poetry and play scripts.
 The school is able to track children’s progress but also ensures they are being exposed to a wide range of genres and text types.
 These books also introduce pupils to elements such as chapters, content pages and glossaries, which they may not have seen before.

 As the children develop their reading skills we encourage them to become independent ‘free’ readers with a wide range of interests and appreciation for the joy of reading.